cloudnative-pg/cloudnative-pg/docs/src/expose_pg_services.md

     app.kubernetes.io/part-of: ingress-nginx
 ```

 You can use [`cluster-expose-service.yaml`](samples/cluster-expose-service.yaml) and apply it
 using `kubectl`.

 !!!
 Warning
-    If you apply this file directly, you will overwrite any previous change
+    Applying this file directly overwrites any previous change
-    in your `ConfigMap` and `Service` of the Ingress
+    in your `ConfigMap` and `Service` of the Ingress.

-Now you will be able to reach the PostgreSQL Cluster from outside your Kubernetes cluster.
+You can now reach the PostgreSQL cluster from outside your Kubernetes cluster.

 !!!
 Important
     Make sure you configure `pg_hba` to allow connections from the Ingress.

 ## Testing on Minikube

-On Minikube you can setup the ingress controller running:
+On Minikube, you can set up the Ingress Controller by running:

 ```sh
 minikube addons enable ingress